trng/LedControlExt/README.md

 # LedControlExt
 Extension for LedControl.
-Added 2 funcitons:
+Added funcitons:
 - printChar;
+- printString;
-- ptrintString.
+- init;

 And one font 5x8